gayeongpark/gayeongpark.github.io/_posts/2024-03-28-Functional programming.md

 };
 ```

 Additionally, in the route handler `router.get("/:id", authenticateUser, async (req, res) => {})`, the use of `authenticateUser` as middleware before the asynchronous route handler also illustrates the use of higher-order functions.
-The middleware preprocesses the request, applying authentication logic, before passing control to the route handler.
+The middleware pre-processes the request, applying authentication logic, before passing control to the route handler.

 ```javascript
 // server code to get an authenticated user profile data